firefly-iii/api-docs-generator/README.md

 Feel free to create a PR on anything.
 If you want to change endpoints, check out `/yaml/paths`.
 Or edit objects in `/yaml/schemas`.
 This is my first API document so feel free to tell me how to improve.

 ## See the result
 You can see the result [on this page](https://api-docs.firefly-iii.org/).
-It will auto-update every 4 hours.